Hydrodynamic Limit For An Active Exclusion Process: Introduction

 As mentioned before, we settle for now for a heuristic formulation of the hydrodynamic limit.
 Let us denote by $\rho^{\theta}_t(u)$ the macroscopic density of particles with angle $\theta$, and by $\rho_t(u)=\int_{\theta} \rho^{\theta}_t(u) d\theta$ the total density at any point $u$ in the \emph{periodic domain} $\ctorus :=[0,1]^2$.
 Let us also denote by $\overset{\rightarrow}{\Omega}_t$ the direction of the local average asymmetry

 As expected from \eqref{twotypesequadiff}, the main result (cf. Theorem \ref{thm:mainthm}) of this article is that $\rho^{\theta}_t$ is solution, in a weak sense, to the partial differential equation

-with initial profile In the PDE \eqref{eqcintro}, $d_s$ is the self-diffusion coefficient for the SSEP in dimension $2$ mentioned previously, the coefficients $\diff$ and $\drift$ are the same as in the two-type case, and $\Gamma_t$ is the local creation rate of particles with angles $\theta$, which can be written as the expectation under a product measure of the microscopic creation rate.
+with initial profile In the PDE \eqref{eqcintro}, $d_s$ is the self-diffusion coefficient for the SSEP in dimension $2$ mentioned previously, the coefficients $\diff$ and $\drift$ are given by \eqref{diffconddef} as in the two-type case, and $\Gamma_t$ is the local creation rate of particles with angles $\theta$, which can be written as the expectation under a product measure of the microscopic creation rate.

 Before properly stating the hydrodynamic limit, let us recall the major difficulties of the proof.
 The main challenge is the non-gradient nature of the model~: the instantaneous current of particles with angle $\theta$ between two neighboring sites $x$ and $x+e_i$ can be written